dehydratedpotato/LegacyPreferences/README.md

 Because some of us miss the ways of old (see new [System Settings](https://9to5mac.com/2022/06/06/macos-13-ventura-system-settings-first-look/)).

 ### Construction!
 The project source code is constructed from a weird mismash of old-Swift NSApp lifecycle, SwiftUI, and Objective-C. This frankenstein is both necessary, convenient, and a horrible pain.
+The app is compiled for x86 due to compatability reasons, and must run under Rosetta for Apple Silicon machines.

 # Old Preference Pane Installation
 1. Download the preference panes [from here](https://drive.google.com/drive/folders/1XXXov0TvGNJbwaqKJWsqp0x2cYOKh099?usp=share_link).
 2. Unzip the download.
 Use Finder to **Rename > Add Text**.
 Then, append the extension `.prefPane` to all items in unzipped directory.
 3. Make a folder `/Library/LegacyPrefPanes` and move the preference panes into it.

-**Note:** Just like classic System Preferences, this app will not function without `.prefPane` files.
-If `/Library/LegacyPrefPanes` is empty, you will have no panes available.
+**Note:** Just like classic System Preferences, this app will not function without `.prefPane` files. **If `/Library/LegacyPrefPanes` is empty or does not exist, you will have no panes available.**

 4. Finally, open `/Library/LegacyPrefPanes` in Terminal, and run the `pane_stripper.sh` tool (located in source or [release DMG](https://github.com/BitesPotatoBacks/LegacySystemPreferences/releases)).
-Don't forget to chmod it first!
+Don't forget to `chmod` it first!
-5. NOW, YOU ARE READY.
+5. Now you are ready for..."nostalgia", I guess?

 ### Waitaminute!
 What does `pane_stripper.sh` do?
 `pane_stripper.sh` removes the code signature of all pref panes (for compatibilty), and flags them as safe to the system (to stop the system from killing the pane for not having a signature).